Can You Dig It?

 Florida Museum - 3215 Hull Road, SW 34th Street and Hull Road Gainesville, FL 32611 GET DIRECTIONS

 Dig into geology and discover the Earth at your feet!
 Enjoy hands-on activities and watch demonstrations of volcanic eruptions.
 Explore the Museum and check out displays and activities on geology, fossils, gems, minerals and much more from Florida and around the world!

 A free, fun event for all ages!

-This family-friendly event is presented by the University of Florida Department of Geological Sciences and the Florida Museum in collaboration with the Gainesville Gem and Mineral Society and additional community sponsors.
+Can You Dig It? is presented by the University of Florida Department of Geological Sciences and the Florida Museum in collaboration with the Gainesville Gem and Mineral Society.

 Onsite food vendor: High Springs Orchard and Bakery

 Most demonstrations and activities occur from 10 a.m.-3 p.m. unless noted as scheduled.